brainglobe/pynutil-documentation/source/getting_started.md

 pip install PyNutil
 ```

-If you are working from the repository and want to run the bundled demos,
+If you are working from a checkout of the main PyNutil repository and want to
-install the package in editable mode from the repository root:
+run its bundled demos, install the package in editable mode from that
+repository root:

 ```bash
 pip install -e .